 Plan the location of the transceiver and microphone bracket before starting the installation.
 Select a location that is convenient for operation and does not interfere with the driver or passengers in the vehicle.
-In automobiles, the transceiver is usually mounted to the underneath of the dash panel, with the microphone bracket beside it.
+In automobiles, the transceiver is usually mounted underneath the dash panel, with the microphone bracket beside it.